lrug/lrug.org/source/meetings/2025/february/index.html.md

 > Why I don't use AI programming tools, and I don't think you should either.

+### Why our schema files kept changing

+David Lantos says:

+> Tale of an investigation why a local db:schema:load would change our
+> db/schema.rb for seemingly no reason.
+Spoiler: varchar index

 ## Afterwards

 When the talks come to an end we'll decamp to a local pub for some food, some